Fitzy1293/fitzwriter/README.md

 ## Automatically create a table of contents

 Just add ***\[TOC\]*** to the first line of the .md file to create a table of contents.

+## This is just a little demonstration of the program, hope you enjoyed